PaulJManoogian/Focus/README.md

 ## Installation
 This product only runs on Windows as a console/command line executable.
 It requires *no DLLs* and is completely self-contained in the [Release version 1.0.0.0](https://github.com/PaulJManoogian/Focus/releases/tag/v1.0.0.0) listed to the right.

+However!
+If you want to use the JSON export function, you will need the Newtonsoft.Json.dll file, as well.
+Without it, you can still use the product and also still be able to export to CSV and XML formats.
+You can find it online at [Newtonsoft.com](https://www.newtonsoft.com/json) or download it from the release repository here.

 Simply **download the executable and run it**. *IT IS NOT SIGNED.*

 -----